Sim racing: Presence in motorsport

+Lucas Ordóñez and Jann Mardenborough are among the earliest examples of sim racers with no previous real-world experience to establish professional racing careers.

 The growing fidelity of sim racing has led to its adoption in professional motorsport as talent pipeline for drivers.
-Some players have established careers through sim racing such as William Byron, Rajah Caruth, Tim Heinemann, Jann Mardenborough, and Lucas Ordóñez.
-Others were able to relaunch their careers after previously pursuing motorsport at a young age, including James Baldwin, Cem Bölükbaşı, Igor Fraga, and Chris Lulham.
-It has also grown to become a suitable training tool for drivers, such as with NASCAR driver Parker Kligerman, Super GT driver Rikuto Kobayashi, Porsche factory driver Laurin Heinrich, and Formula One driver Gabriel Bortoleto, who have each stated to use sim racing as a practice tool and consider it as a key part of their development.
+Some players have established careers using sim racing as a basis, including William Byron, Rajah Caruth, Tim Heinemann, Jann Mardenborough, and Lucas Ordóñez.
+Others, who had previous real-world experience from pursuing motorsport from a young age, were able to either relaunch their careers through sim racing, such as with James Baldwin, Cem Bölükbaşı, Igor Fraga, and Chris Lulham, or accelerate their progression in real-world motorsport, as with Kaden Honeycutt.
+It has also grown to become a suitable training tool; drivers including Gabriel Bortoleto, Laurin Heinrich, Parker Kligerman, and Rikuto Kobayashi have considered sim racing as a key part of their development.

-In his free time, four-time Formula One World Drivers' Champion Max Verstappen competes in sim racing.
-Having taken part in many sim racing competitions, Verstappen stated that it helps him with his real life racing, keeping him "ready to go".
-Verstappen is a member of Team Redline; a multinational sim racing team, and has won several marquee iRacing events with the team since 2019.
-Verstappen's activities in sim racing have gained notoriety from critics for clashing with Grand Prix weekends in some cases, most notably in the 2024 Hungarian Grand Prix, where he criticised Red Bull Racing's strategy calls and the handling and pace of the RB20 over team radio.
-Verstappen had taken part in an iRacing sim racing event prior to the Grand Prix, racing until 3:00 a.m.
+Between 2008 and 2016, Nissan and Sony Interactive Entertainment funded GT Academy, a television programme produced by Grand Central Entertainment that gave skilled Gran Turismo players an opportunity to earn a professional racing career with Nissan.
+The format of the programme was split in four phases, assessing potential candidates for a real-world racing seat.
+In eight seasons, GT Academy saw 24 graduates, including Mardenborough and Ordóñez.
+Two graduates, Wolfgang Reip and Florian Strauss, notably won the 2015 Bathurst 12 Hour overall with Nissan, joined by professional teammate Katsumasa Chiyo.

-During the COVID-19 pandemic, several racing series used a variety of sim racing games as a platform to host sanctioned events in response to the global disruption of motorsport.
-Formula One hosted Virtual Grands Prix on the official F1 2020 video game following the cancellation of part of the 2020 Formula One World Championship due to the pandemic, which featured many Formula One drivers, such as George Russell, Lando Norris, and Alexander Albon.
-The IndyCar Series also held the IndyCar iRacing Challenge on iRacing as a temporary replacement for the suspended 2020 IndyCar Series, which featured full-time IndyCar drivers and guest drivers from series such as Formula One and NASCAR.
-The FIA World Endurance Championship held the Le Mans Virtual Series on rFactor 2.
+During the COVID-19 pandemic, several racing series used sim racing as a platform to host sanctioned events in response to the global disruption of motorsport, including the eNASCAR iRacing Pro Invitational Series, IndyCar iRacing Challenge, W Series Esports League, Formula E Race at Home Challenge, and 24 Hours of Le Mans Virtual.
+Formula One hosted Virtual Grands Prix on the official F1 2020 video game following the cancellation of part of the 2020 Formula One World Championship due to the pandemic, which featured many Formula One drivers, including Alex Albon, Lando Norris, and George Russell.

+The Nordschleife license system was changed in 2025 to acknowledge sim racing, following four-time Formula One World Drivers' Champion Max Verstappen's debut in the Nürburgring Langstrecken-Serie in 2025; the German Motor Sport Federation officially recognized participating in the NLS's official sim racing series, Digital NLS, as counting toward a Permit B license.
+Verstappen is himself an avid sim racer.